thirdweb-example/nft-gated-website/README.md

     <ThirdwebProvider
       desiredChainId={activeChainId}
       authConfig={{
-        domain: domainName, // This can be any value. e.g. "thirdweb.com"
+        domain: domainName, // This can be any value. e.g. "example.org"
         authUrl: "/api/auth",
-        loginRedirect: "/",
       }}
     >
       <Component {...pageProps} />